foundry-rs/starknet-foundry/docs/src/appendix/snforge/test.md

 ## `--save-trace-data`
 Saves execution traces of test cases which have passed and are not fuzz tests to files.
 Traces can be used for profiling purposes.

-## `--use_scarb_collector`

-Uses Scarb to find and compile tests.
-Requires at least Scarb nightly-2023-12-04

 > ⚠️ **Warning**
 >
 > This is an experimental feature.
 Some functionalities might not work.